What is a California Contractors License Bond?

 California law requires all contractors who perform work that’s valued higher than $500 to obtain a license from the Contractors State License Board (CSLB) at the Department of Consumer Affairs.
 To obtain their license, applicants must also get a contractors license bond when applying.

 In accordance with Business and Professions Code Section 7071.6, all three types of contractors in California (General Engineering Contractor, General Building Contractor, Specialty Contractor) are included in this requirement.
+In addition, the CSLB requires Limited Liability Companies (LLC) to obtain an LLC Employee Worker Bond.

 The California contractors license bond guarantees that since the contractor is licensed, they will comply with the Business and Professions Code of California.
+On the other hand, the LLC Employee Worker Bond protects the contractor's employees and workers.

 If a contractor should violate the code, the bond also provides legal recourse to those harmed by the contractor’s actions: clients and the state.
 In this instance, a claim against the bond can be filed by the affected parties.